cardillan/mindcode/ROADMAP.markdown

 * Assign a function address to a variable:
   * `fptr = function` (note: no brackets)
   * Assigning the function definition: `fptr = def foo(n) print(n) end`.
 Not sure about this, but why not?
-  * Lambda/anonymous function syntax: `fptr = def(n) print n end`
+  * Lambda/anonymous function syntax: `fptr = n -> print n` or `fptr = (m, n) -> (x = m * n; print(x))`
 * Global analysis of function assignments
   * If a function pointer is assigned a function address, it must not be assigned anything else (global analysis)
   * All function addresses assigned to a single function pointer variable must belong to functions having the same number of arguments
   * Assignments between function pointers are tracked too.
 An alias graph will be created, each continuous segment in the graph must be assigned compatible functions (same number of parameters).
-Each segment gets its own set of transfer variables.
+Each segment - __function group__ - gets its own set of transfer variables.
   * Function call must use the correct number of arguments for the given function.
-  * Only stackless/recursive user defined functions can be assigned to function pointers
+  * Only stackless/recursive user defined functions can be assigned to function pointers.
   * Function pointers can be passed to other functions as arguments, assignments to arguments are tracked just like everything else, except calls through function pointers, which need to be handled separately.
   * Calling recursive functions is possible.
 A function can be made recursive by calls via function pointer.
 * Calling mechanism
-  * For each function segment a separate set of variables will be allocated: __fpN_retaddr, and __fpN_arg0 to __fpN_argT for individual arguments ("fp" as in "function pointer").
+  * For each function group a separate set of variables will be allocated: `__fgN_retaddr`, and `__fgN_arg0` to `__fgN_argM` for individual arguments ("fg" as in "function group").
-  * When making a call, return address and arguments will be stored in the __fpN variables.
+  * When making a call, return address and arguments will be stored in the `__fgN` variables.
 Calls of recursive and stackless functions through a function pointer are the same.
-  * A function callable through function pointer will be prepended a header that copies the __fpN argument and return variables to actual __fnX arguments and return variable.
-If it is a recursive function, the header will store __fpN_retaddr on stack to emulate a recursive call.
+  * A function callable through function pointer will be prepended a header that copies the `__fgN` arguments and return variable to actual `__fnX` arguments and return variable.
+If it is a recursive function, the header will store `__fgN_retaddr` on stack to emulate a recursive call.
-  * Return from function works as usual.
+  * Return address will be set to a code region after the function body which copies the `__fnN` variables to the `_fgN` ones and then returns to the caller.
+  * Specific optimizers for function pointer calls
+    * If the return value is not used, function return address will be set directly to the caller's return address.
+    * If the function is only called through a function pointer, copying `__fgN` variables to `__fpN` variables might be avoided, if the values are preserved.
+  * Function call graph will need to be built upon function groups too.
 * Possible handling of calling a null function pointer:
   * Skips to the beginning of a program, resetting it.
 Nothing needs to be done.
   * Null function pointer corresponds to a special function that does nothing and just returns.
 All function